minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To access the records of criminal case appeals heard in Minnesota Court of Appeals and/or Supreme Court, visit the Minnesota Appellate Courts Case Management System.
 In addition to case records, this search portal also provides access to court opinions.

-To view Minnesota Criminal Court records in person, visit the courthouse where the case was heard and records kept.
+To view Minnesota Criminal Court records in person, requesters typically need to visit the courthouse where the case was heard and records kept.
 Each District Court in the state has public access terminals and allows members of the public electronic access to the records of all courts in the state.
 These terminals provide access to more cases and offer more case details than online electronic records portals.
 Paper copies of the records of cases heard in the local District Court are also available for inspection at each courthouse.

-Publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+Publicly available records may be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile